-The fall display at the La Porte County Historical Society Museum this year will again be a photo contest, with trophies going to the winning submissions.
-This year will be a “Then & Now” theme.
+The fall display at the La Porte County Historical Society Museum is again a photo contest, with trophies going to the winning submissions.
+This year is a “Then & Now” theme.
 The Historical Society has a vast collection of photos, some going back to the 1800’s.
 It’s always interesting to see how the landscape has changed over the years, and a “Then & Now” display is always very popular.
-Come to the museum and pick out a photo.